 The Production Doctrine

 Engineering · June 29, 2026

-I've written four essays about building AI in production, and somewhere in the fourth I noticed they were never four arguments.
+I've written four pieces about building AI in production, and somewhere in the fourth I noticed they were never four arguments.
 They were one argument, seen from four sides.

+The Production Doctrine